Ryu204/stay3/readme.md

 [^2]: Internally, the first approach uses JavaScript `requestAnimationFrame` to simulate a loop.
 This ensures proper synchronization between monitor, browser and our application.
 However, it requires control over our program execution, hence the weird limitations.

+18. Why not lua for scripting language?

+Initially I used lua to facilitate scripting.
+However, I was unable to bind the access proxies of ecs registry to lua.
+There are 2 problems.

+In lua, we want read proxy to be semantically const, as in it will not allow mutating the real component.
+This is similiar but not the same to immutable table.
+It's const in the sense that this specific variable won't be able to mutate the value, but the value can still be mutated by other non-const variable.
+Either way, it's also slower if we want to enforce that via metamethod `__newindex`.
+And finally, it's not trivial to me how we deal with transitive const-ness of table inside a table, especially when the hierarchy can go deep.

+Apart from read proxy, write proxy also has a problem.
+In C++ they notify change in their destructor.
+In lua, the only way to execute something when a variable goes out of its initial scope is via keyword `<close>`.
+However, this one is declared by caller not callee, so it's dependent on the user, not the library provider.
+We can use some macro trick to change every `let var` statement that retrieves a proxy to `let var <const>`.
+That works and I don't have a problem with it.
+But it feels flakey, moreover `<close>` is a controversal feature of lua v5.4.

+The first reason is why I steered away and decided to use angelscript for this framework.

 # Build instructions

 Requirements: C++ toolchains capable of compiling C++23 and CMake version 3.31 or higher.
 Including but not limited to (May 30th 2025):